mintbanshee/Sprout_App/README.md

 # 🌱 SproutApp

-SproutApp is a cozy Java-based CLI tool designed to quickly scaffold project templates for developers.
+SproutApp is a cozy Java-based CLI tool that helps developers sprout new projects in seconds 🌱

 With a few simple flags, you can generate structured folders, starter files, and even auto-initialize a Git repository with optional GitHub integration — perfect for students and devs who want to skip the setup and jump straight into coding.

 Created with 🌿 by Alexandria (MintBanshee) as part of a Java assignment at triOS College.